caseypaquola/BigBrainWarp/docs/pages/workflow.rst

 Workflow
 ==================

 Multi-modal integration of BigBrain involves many moving parts.
-We aim to update modules as they become available.
-To start with, the general workflow between spaces follows:
+Here's a simple schema of the core transformations that are involved.

 .. image:: ./images/bbw_workflow/Slide1.PNG
-   :height: 400px
+   :height: 350px
    :align: center

-Breaking this down, the most simple scripts that trasnform between BigBrain and ICBM volumetric look like so:
+Upacking this further, the most simple scripts that transform between BigBrain and ICBM volumetric would follow the paths:

 .. image:: ./images/bbw_workflow/Slide2.PNG
-   :height: 400px
+   :height: 350px
    :align: center

 .. image:: ./images/bbw_workflow/Slide3.PNG
-   :height: 400px
+   :height: 350px
    :align: center

-Or perhaps you're interested in mapping a MRI-derived gradient from fsaverage to the BigBrain surface:
+In contrast, the conversion from fsaverage to the BigBrain surface, for example with an MRI-derived cortical gradient, follows the path:

 .. image:: ./images/bbw_workflow/Slide4.PNG
-   :height: 400px
+   :height: 350px
    :align: center